-- Peel and chop 1 large eggplant (about 2 cups) into 1/2 inch pieces 2 cups eggplant.
-Toss eggplant chunks with 2 tbsp olive oil, and a pinch of salt and pepper.
+- Peel and chop eggplant into 1/2 inch pieces.
+Toss eggplant chunks with olive oil, and a pinch of salt and pepper.
 Place onto prepared baking sheet and roast for 15-20 minutes.
-The eggplant should be brown and caramelized. you want them to be brown and caramelized.
+The eggplant should be brown and caramelized.
 Remove from oven and set aside.
 Reduce heat to 375.

-- Heat a 1 tbsp olive oil in a large oven-safe sauté pan.
-Chop 1 onion and add 1 tsp ground cumin, 1 tsp spicy paprika, and 1 tsp sumac to the pan and cook over medium heat for 5-6 minutes until browned and softened.
+- Heat a drizzle of olive oil in a large oven-safe sauté pan.
+Chop the onion and add cumin, paprika, and sumac to the pan and cook over medium heat for 5-6 minutes until browned and softened.

-- Add 1 28oz can diced tomatoes.
+- Add the entire can of diced tomatoes.
 Bring to a boil, then reduce to a simmer and cook for 10-15 minutes over medium heat.
-It might start to splatter at this point – you can cover halfway with a lid but make sure to not cover all the way.
+It might start to splatter at this point – you can cover halfway with a lid, but make sure to not cover all the way.

-- Turn off the heat and stir in eggplant and 2 tbsp freshly chopped parsley.
+- Turn off the heat and stir in eggplant and fresh parsley.
 Make wells halfway down the mixture.
-Crack 5-6 eggs one at a time into the spots you just made.
+Crack the eggs one at a time into the spots you just made.
 Place the pan in the oven and cook for 10-15 minutes until the eggs are cooked.

 - While the dish is in the oven, prepare the tahini sauce.
 Whisk together Soom Tahini, hot sauce, lemon juice, and hot water.